oatlog/oatlog/doc/report/main.typ

 #let department = "Department of Computer Science and Engineering"
 #show: template.with(
-  // title: [Oatlog: Ahead-of-time compiled #box[e-graphs] with primitives],
+  title: [Oatlog: A high-performance #box[e-graph] engine],
+  subtitle: [],
-  title: [Oatlog: A performant ahead-of-time compiled #box[e-graph] engine],
+  //title: [Oatlog: A performant ahead-of-time compiled #box[e-graph] engine],
-  subtitle: [Implementing a high-performance relational #box[e-graph] engine],
+  //subtitle: [Implementing a high-performance relational #box[e-graph] engine],
   authors: ("Loke Gustafsson", "Erik Magnusson"),
   department: department,
   supervisor: ("Hazem Torfah", department),
   advisor: ("Alejandro Luque Cerpa", department),
   examiner: ("Matti Karppa", department),
   abstract: [

-    // Abstract text about your project in Computer Science and Engineering Modern software development depends on efficient and reliable optimizing compilers.
+    Modern software development depends on efficient and reliable optimizing compilers.
 Traditional compilers apply transformations on a single instance of a program until reaching a fixpoint, but since each transformation has to be strictly beneficial, compiler authors need to be conservative.
 This motivates equality saturation which efficiently keeps multiple versions of a program using e-graphs and later extracting the optimal program.

     However, the performance of e-graphs engines is a major obstacle for using them in compilers, which motivates improving the underlying e-graph technology.
 We have created oatlog, which is an ahead-of-time compiled e-graph engine.
 It significantly outperforms egglog, which is the current fastest mainstream e-graph engine.

   ],
-  keywords: ("e-graphs", "equality saturation", "datalog", "program optimization", "rewrite rules"),
+  keywords: ("e-graphs", "equality saturation", "datalog", "program optimization", "rewrite systems"),
   acknowledgements: [
     // Here, you can say thank you to your supervisor(s), company advisors and other people that
     // supported you during your project.